-Compare the amount you have saved or plan to have saved for retirement compared to others from the 2013 Survey of Consumer Finances.
+Compare the amount you have saved or plan to have saved for retirement compared to others from the 2019 Survey of Consumer Finances.
 The retirement savings include IRAs, 401ks, Thrift Savings Accounts, and pensions.
-Because there are differences with pre-tax and post-tax valuations of retirement accounts and calculating the net present value of a pension or annunity, just use your best guess.
-The numbers from the survey are probably also valuing their financial assets inconsistently.
-If you’re looking for retirement help, check out Personal Capital for Retirement Planner – A Retirement Calculator Like No Other (Sponsored Link).
+Because there are differences with pre-tax and post-tax valuations of retirement accounts and calculating the net present value of a pension or annuity, just use your best guess for how much you would need to save to replace that income.

 Common SearchesRetirement Savings Comparison for Ages 60 to 65